A Modular Approach to Unclonable Cryptography: Introduction

 We clarify that none of the above results on copy-protection contradicts the impossibility result by~\cite{AL20} who present a conditional result ruling out the possibility of copy-protecting contrived functionalities. \\

-\textsc{Unclonable Encryption (\Cref{sec:pksde:app}).} Finally, we show, for the first time, an approach to construct unclonable encryption in the plain model.
-We obtain this construction by first constructing public-key single-decryptor encryption (SDE) with an identical challenge distribution.~\cite{GZ20} showed that SDE with such a challenge distribution implies unclonable encryption.
+\textsc{Unclonable Encryption (\Cref{sec:simple-construct-uenc-upo,sec:pksde:app}).} Finally, we show, for the first time, an approach to construct unclonable encryption in the plain model.
+We give a direct and simple construction of unclonable encryption for bits, see \Cref{sec:simple-construct-uenc-upo}. \begin{theorem} Assuming generalized UPO for ${\sf P/poly}$, there exists a one-time unclonable bit-encryption scheme in the plain model. \end{theorem}

+We also obtain a construction of unclonable encryption for arbitrary fixed length messages by first constructing public-key single-decryptor encryption (SDE) with an identical challenge distribution.